SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 - the PDF of the ratio, its 90% confidence interval, and its mean (green),
 - the CDF of the ratio (red)

-The bottom graph here uses our formulae above and a naive implementation using the [R](https://www.r-project.org) package [hypergeo](https://cran.r-project.org/web/packages/hypergeo/index.html), to reproduce the graph as best we can. <sup id="fn4a">[[4]](#fn4)</sup>
+The second graph here uses our formulae above and a naive implementation using the [R](https://www.r-project.org) package [hypergeo](https://cran.r-project.org/web/packages/hypergeo/index.html), to reproduce the graph as best we can. <sup id="fn4a">[[4]](#fn4)</sup>